factsheet – harness and lead training

 Let your cat be in control.
 Remember that not all cat personalities are suited to harness and lead training.
 Monitor your cat’s response and stress levels and be prepared to slow the pace of training or even stop if necessary.

 Now it’s time to move outdoors.
 Start with a quiet place where you know your cat is safe, such as your back garden or a courtyard.
 Allow your cat to explore the surroundings as you hold the lead.
 Keep this routine for a period of days, gradually increasing the length of outdoor time if your cat isn’t feeling stressed.
 As your cat’s confidence increases, you can begin to venture out for short walks in your local area.
 Choose quieter times of the day for walks, when your cat is less likely to be frightened by traffic noises and frequent passing pedestrians.
 Be alert to the presence of neighbourhood dogs and be prepared to take evasive action or pick your cat up as necessary.
-For added safety, a soft collapsible cat carry basket may be carried over your shoulder, just like a handbag.
+Don’t forget the treats and for added safety, a soft collapsible cat carry basket may be carried over your shoulder, just like a handbag so if at any time they seem stressed you can place your cat in there.

 Over time, your cat will become familiar with your local walking area and gain confidence.
 You may eventually find yourself sitting at an outdoor café table with your cat at your side, soaking up the sunshine.